Laksamana Do Re Mi: Plot

-They then defeated whole of Fasola's army, some of it by using Mi's wish-granting harmonica with comical result (make them dancing, for instance).
+Do, Re and Mi defeat whole of Fasola's army, some of it by using Mi's wish-granting harmonica with comical result (make them dancing, for instance).
 They then confront Fasola.
 After being insulted by Do, in a fit of rage he defeats them single-handedly with little effort.
 He and Do then have a sword fight.
 When it seems that Do gets the upper hand by stabbing Fasola, it is revealed that Fasola is magically impervious to any attack.
 By using Re's telescope to seek Fasola's weakness, it is revealed that Fasola can only be killed by stabbing a sharp bamboo to his sole.
 Mi then uses his harmonica to provide them with a sharp bamboo.
 Seeing the sharp bamboo in Do's hand, Fasola is frightened and he even begs Do to spare his life but Do nonetheless kill him and thus ends the traitor's life.

 They free the Princess, whom all three fall in love with.
 When Do, Re and Mi fight over her, the Princess declares that she will marry all three of them, which three of them agreed, although stunned at first.
 (The princess reason that if men are able to practice polygamy, why don't women as well?)
 Do, Re and Mi return to their sultan in triumph.
 The sultan, like the trio, also falls in love with the princess.
 When the sultan finds out their odd situations, he then remind them the tale of the legendary Malay Admiral, Hang Tuah who presents Tun Teja, the princess of Pahang to his sultan as sign of his undivided loyalty, despite Hang Tuah and Tun Teja deeply love each other.
 Then, why don't the Admirals Do, Re and Mi emulate him?
 The princess, impressed by the sultan's wisdom, agreed.
 The sultan then announce his wedding to the princess and the entire court give their full approval.
 Of course, the three Admirals disappointed but the sultan offers to reward them with three palace handmaidens as their wives, whom the sultan claimed are very beautiful.
 However, it turns out the handmaidens are ugly, old hags.
 The sultan jokingly tells them the three Admirals are their future husbands!
 The handmaidens are thrilled and start chasing the Admirals, while the entire court laugh.
 The Admirals, don't wish to end up marrying old hags, flee with their magic carpets and sending them itchy all over their bodies with Mi's harmonica.
 Do, Re and Mi laugh at the helpless hags and then flies to an unknown destination.